Author: Naomi Burgess

 Reflections of a baby wearing twin mum

-However our baby wearing days are almost at an end, but it has been an incredibly useful skill and I honestly don’t know how I would have survived twins without it.
+However our baby wearing days are almost at an end, but it has been an incredibly useful skill.
+I honestly don’t know how I would have survived twins without it.

 With a singleton, baby wearing is handy but with twins it’s a must.